RaunoL/SplitWork/Documentation.md

 #### Phase 5
 Each participant was sent a link to the prototype and asked to fill out a survey about it.
 A total of 2 questions was asked: Do you think an app like this could solve the problem and What suggestions would you make for this app.
 #### Iteration 2
 The second iteration was started on phase 4 since the idea and understanding had already been developed and based on user feedback the solution was good.
-Otherwise the proccess would have to start again at stage 3.
+Otherwise the process would have to start again at stage 3.

 Taking into account the participants' input the prototype was changed.
 Each of the users was then sent a new survey with a link to the updated prototype.
 The survey conatined 2 questions: Do you prefer the old prototype or the new one and what suggestions would you make to the app.
 #### Iteration 3
 The third iteration started once again at phase 4.
 Only this time a functional web app was created instead of a prototype.
 This web app will be discussed in depth in [implementation](#Implementation).
-Each of the users was then sent a link to the live demo of the web app and sent a survey with 3 questions: What suggestions would you like to have for this web app, what do you dislike about this web app and what features would you like to see in this web app.
+Each of the users was then sent a link to the live demo of the web app and sent a survey with 3 questions: What do you like about the web app, what do you dislike about this web app and what features would you like to see in this web app.

 ## <a name="Implementation">Implementation</a>

+### CRA and React
+React was used as the framework of this SPA.
+The app was created with create-react-app(CRA).
+The first step was creating elements individually.
+Taking apart each page and dividing it into components was first part of creating the app.
+Once that was done, each component was created.
+Then components that combine elements could then be created.
+React hooks were used across the app to store data from user inputs among other things.
+### Authentication
+The app uses Firebase Authentication for user authentication.
+Authentication is stored in a context called AuthContext and each element can access that.
+That context is monitored by onAuthStateChange function and a useState hook is used to keep the value updated constantly.
+Users can log in only with email and password.
+All logins and signups are handled by firebase Authentication.
+### Sass
+Sass is a css preprocessor that adds additional functionality to stylesheets [13](https://www.creativebloq.com/web-design/what-is-sass-111517618).
+In this project it was used for nested rules and variables.
+Each colour was held in a variable so that if that colour had to be changed it would be changed only inside the variable.
+Nested rules result in cleaner code.
+All styling was kept in a single scss folder where a main.scss file was located.
+The main.scss file had imports of all other files in the scss folder.
+So to import the styles to the app only a single import was needed.
+In the scss folder was also a components folder.
+Each component that had unique styling had a seperate file so that it would be easy to find if the style of that component had to be changed.
+### Database
+Firebase Firestore was used as a database for this project.
+The database was first drafted on paper to know which fields will be needed and what database functions need to be created.
+The whole database is a single collection called "projects".
+Whenever a user creates a new project a new document gets added.
+That document has a default id.
+Inside the document is the due date of that project, the name of that project, the user value which is equal to the uid of the user who created it.
+Inside the document is a collection called splits.
+The splits are what hold the data of each smaller part of a project.
+Each split has a unique document id and contains the name of that split and due date of that split.

+A database folder was created for all database functions.
+Those functions were newProject(creates a new project), updateSplitInfo(updates the split that is passed as an argument), getUserProjects(gets all the projects of the logged in user), getProjectDetails(gets the info about a project that is passed as an argument), changeActiveProjects(changes the currently active project to a project that is passed as an argument).
+### Routing
+React-dom-router was used for routing.
+Each screen in the prototype was inside its own route.
+Protected routes were set up so that only logged in users could log in.
+Everyone else got redirected to login.
+Routing caused a small issue: state does not get preserved on loading a different page.
+But it was necessary to know which project is currently active.
+If a user clicks on a project on the main page they would get routed to a focus page that shows the currently active project but the state would disappear.
+There were a few ways to overcome this problem:
+* redux - Using redux would let me have global state variables
+* context - using context, the currently active project could be made available to all users
+* passing the data with the url
+* saving the data in the database
+The solution I used was saving the data in the database.
+This however made the app a little slower though since database functions are asynchronous.
+### Hosting
+The app was hosted with Firebase Hosting.
+I simply had to run the build command in my project folder, install firebase with "npm install -g firebase-tools".
+Then Authenticate myself with "firebase login".
+The next step was setting up the project.
+Running "firebase init" initializes the project.
+Then I had to run "firebase deploy" command to deploy the web and set the public folder to build so that my built app would be hosted.

 ## Results and discussion
 ### iteration 1
 | Please list 5 problems you have faced during your studies in an order of importance |                                   |                           |                    |                        |